Fairness at Work Episode 1 Recap: Best Practices for Revamping the Remote Workplace

 — Christina Hall

 HR teams have moved mountains this year to transition their whole companies to remote in incredibly short time frames.
-How can they maintain their quick turnaround changes?
+How can they maintain the changes they successfully accomplished in such a quick turnaround?

 • Self-assess regularly: Before updating your policies to accommodate remote work, you first have to know which of your current policies are working.

-• Facilitate team check-ins: Provide guidance for managers and employees to talk openly about scheduling conflicts in order to make accommodations.
+• Facilitate team check-ins with remote teams: Provide guidance for managers and employees to talk openly about scheduling conflicts in order to make accommodations.

 • Consider new strategies for old processes: Many companies are skipping performance reviews this year, but it’s important to identify new ways to recognize performance.